APG report dissatisfied with steps on money laundering and terror financing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In last five years, five law enforcement agencies investigated 2,420 cases related to money laundering and only one accused under investigation of National Accountability Bureau (NAB) was convicted: Nawaz Sharif.
+ISLAMABAD: In the last five years, five law enforcement agencies investigated 2,420 cases related to money laundering and only one accused under investigation of National Accountability Bureau (NAB) was convicted — Nawaz Sharif.

 The APG did two kinds of ratings.
 In terms of “Effectiveness Ratings”, Pakistan scored “low” in ten categories and “moderate” in one category.
 In “Technical Compliance Ratings” Pakistan was “compliant” in one category, “largely compliant” in nine categories, “partially compliant” in 26 categories and “non-compliant” in four categories.